 Step 1 - Do nothing.
 I recommend not changing your clocks Saturday night.
 Instead, wake-up, drink your coffee (if you’re lucky), eat breakfast and then adjust the clocks.
 That way your family will gradually adjust to the new time throughout the day as opposed to being smacked in the face by it on Sunday morning.

 Step 2 - Use the “halfsies” approach.
 You will gradually help your child get used to falling asleep at the new time by initially splitting the time difference.
 That way, you won’t have an hour-long bedtime battle on your hands.
 How does it work?
-You will to put your child to bed a half hour later for three nights in a row and then on the fourth night you will put your child to bed at the normal time.
-For example, if your child goes to bed at 7:00 PM you will put your child to bed at 7:30 PM on Sunday, Monday and Tuesday and then on Wednesday you’ll put them to bed at 7:00 PM.
-Coping with a half hour time difference initially will be easier for their body clock to handle than jumping right into the hour difference.
+You will put your child to bed a half hour later for three nights in a row and then on the fourth night you will put your child to bed at the normal time.
+For example, if your child goes to bed at 7:00 PM you will put your child to bed at 7:30 PM on Sunday, Monday and Tuesday and then on Wednesday you’ll put her to bed at 7:00 PM.
+Coping with a half hour time difference initially will be easier for her body clock to handle than jumping right into the hour difference.

 I hope this helps!
 The most important thing to remember is that it may take your child a week or even two to become fully adjusted to the new time.
 In the meantime, just make sure to have plenty of patience and “mommy juice” on hand.